-After a hemispherectomy, visual information cannot be processed by geniculo-extrastriate pathways, consequently visual information from the blind visual field can only be processed via either the ipsilesional superior colliculus or the contralesional pulvinar on to the remaining hemisphere.
-Previous studies have shown that the superior colliculus is not receiving retinal input from short-wave-sensitive cones (Marrocco & Li, 1977; Schiller & Malpeli, 1977; Sumner, Adamjee, & Mollon, 2002; Savazzi & Marzi, 2004), in contrast to the pulvinar, which receives input from all classes of colour-opponent ganglion cells (L/M as well as S-cone opponent) (Felsten et al., 1983; Cowey et al., 1994) and appears to be involved in colour processing in humans (Barrett et al., 2001).
-We therefore concluded from this study that blindsight is likely mediated by the superior colliculi in hemispherectomized subjects.
+After a hemispherectomy, visual information cannot be processed by geniculo-extrastriate pathways; consequently, visual information from the blind visual field can only be processed via either the ipsilesional SC or the contralesional pulvinar on to the remaining hemisphere.
+Previous studies have shown that the SC is not receiving retinal input from S-cones (Marrocco and Li 1977: Schiller and Malpeli 1977: Sumner and others 2002; Savazzi and Marzi 2004), in contrast to the pulvinar, which receives input from all classes of coloropponent ganglion cells (L/M as well as S-cone opponent) (Felsten and others 1983; Cowey and others 1994) and appears to be involved in color processing in humans (Barrett and others 2001).
+We therefore concluded from this study that blindsight is likely mediated by the superior colliculi in hemispherectomized patients.